svladykin/ReplicaMap/README.md

 + All the atomic operations like `putIfAbsent` or `replace` work as expected.

-+ Asynchronous operations `asyncPut`, `asyncPutIfAbsent`, `asyncReplace`, `asyncRemove` are supported and return `CompletableFuture`.
++ Asynchronous operations `asyncPut`, `asyncPutIfAbsent`, `asyncReplace` and more are supported and return `CompletableFuture`.

 + Optimized Compute: instead of heavy retry loops just send one-shot serializable closures using `compute` or `merge` methods.
-  This is also useful when you apply a small update to a huge value, no need to send the whole value over the network.
+  This is also useful when you apply a small update to a huge value to avoid sending the whole value over the network.

 + Kafka `Log Compaction` provides persistent backup of the replicated map contents.